-An applicant, defined as a submitting organization, may only submit one application per individual CSI under this RFA.
-However, an applicant may also be a sub-awardee on applications submitted by other organizations.
+Refer to each CSI for the acceptable number of applications.
+In addition, an applicant may also be a sub-awardee on applications submitted by other organizations.

 Section IV - Application and Submission Information

 I. Application Format

 The application must be specific, complete, and concise.
 Applications that do not meet the requirements of this RFA will not be considered.
 The application is divided into the following sections, with the maximum number of pages given per section, excluding the table of contents, but including any endnotes and/or footnotes, as follows: